-Argentina Waterfowl HuntingWaterfowl Hunting at Río Vallimanca
+Argentina Waterfowl HuntingWaterfowl Hunting in Buenos Aires, Argentina

-Argentina Waterfowl Hunt
+Argentina Waterfowl Hunting Adventure

 This area, known as the depression of the Rio VALLIMANCA, provides excellent duck hunting.
 It’s landmass, that combines good pasture and croplands with large depressions, ponds, lagoons and field marshlands, is an ideal habitat for ducks.
 Shooting is done in baited lagoons or ponds and sometimes in baited canals (passes) between large water bodies, as well as in cropped feeding areas.